AI-driven process creation - when GPT meets workflow design

 This was years before GPT-3.
 Years before anyone knew LLMs could actually do this.
 We were talking about OCR and natural language parsing.
 Old-school approaches that never worked well.

 Then GPT happened.
-And suddenly the impossible became merely difficult.
+Turns out, the impossible became merely difficult.

 The system prompt we use reveals everything about our approach.
-From GitHub issue #14579:
+From an internal discussion about AI-powered template generation from document uploads:

 “You are a business process and documentation expert that knows how to convert the raw input of a document into a structured set of steps”

-But here is what people miss about AI template creation.
+But here’s what people miss about AI template creation.
 The prompt continues with this warning:

 We put that there because users kept getting frustrated.
 They would upload vague documents.
 They would write three-word descriptions.
-Then they would complain that the AI output was garbage.
+Then they would complain that the AI output was rubbish.

 It is.
-The AI is only as good as what you feed it.
+The AI’s only as good as what you feed it.

 Our most honest internal assessment came from a Cloudflare Workers issue.
 We logged this when evaluating where AI template creation actually stood: